acquia/acquia_cms/README.md

 If you're contributing to Acquia CMS as a developer, see our install instructions in [DEVELOPING.md](/DEVELOPING.md).

-If you're installing Acquia CMS to build a Drupal project on the Acquia platform, we invite you to use the Acquia CMS Composer template:
+If you're installing Acquia CMS to build a new Drupal project on the Acquia platform, we invite you to use our Acquia CMS Composer template:
 [Acquia CMS Project](https://github.com/acquia/acquia-cms-project).
 This repository is for developers contributing to the Acquia CMS distribution.